swillaus/Basic-Portfolio/README.md

 # Basic-Portfolio
 Sam Will's homework

-Still unresolved:
+Unable to resolve
-- White background on header
+- Getting the green border on the footer
+- Having the image name go accross the images on the 'Portfolio' page
-- Hyperlink on menu options
+- Having a vertical line between the menu options at the top
-- Footer colour white
-- Images not referencing to ID
-- Styling on form text
+- Fixing footer to the bottom of the screen